iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 This means that the model can comprehend a maximum of 4,096 tokens at any point.
 Tokenization is a fascinating subject in itself, and my next post will cover how it works and why 4,096 tokens only gives you about 3,000 words.

-There has been some confusion about what the token limit means: can we give ChatGPT 3,000 words and expect it to be able to produce 3,000 words back?
+There's often confusion about what the token limit means regarding input and output: can we give ChatGPT 3,000 words and expect it to be able to produce 3,000 words back?
 The answer is unfortunately no; the context length of 4,096 tokens covers both the input (prompt) and the output (response).
 This results in a trade-off where we have to balance the amount of information we give in a prompt with the length of the response we get from the model.

 1. *Input (Prompt):* A longer prompt leaves less room for a meaningful response; if the input uses 4,000 tokens, the response can only be 96 tokens long to stay within the token limit.